tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

     interoperability problems in deployment.

-Setting the Recommended item to "Y" or "D" or changing a item whose current value is "Y" or "D" requires standards action.
+Setting the Recommended item to "Y" or "D" or changing a item whose current value is "Y" or "D" requires Standards Action {{!RFC8126}}.
-Not all items defined in standards track documents need to be marked as Recommended.
-Changing the Recommended status of a standards track item requires standards action.
+Not all items defined in Standards Track RFCs need to be marked as Recommended.
+Changing the Recommended status of an item in a Standards Track RFC requires Standards Action {{!RFC8126}}.

 <aside markdown="block">
 Note: the registries in the rest of the document will need to have the